carpentries-lab/metagenomics-analysis/_episodes/06-taxonomic.md

   --minimum-base-quality NUM
                           Minimum base quality used in classification (def: 0, only effective with FASTQ input).
-  --report FILENAME       Print a report with aggregrate counts/clade to file --use-mpa-style         With --report, format report output like Kraken 1's
+  --report FILENAME       Print a report with aggregate counts/clade to file --use-mpa-style         With --report, format report output like Kraken 1's
                           kraken-mpa-report
   --report-zero-counts    With --report, report counts for ALL taxa, even if
                           counts are zero
-  --report-minimizer-data With --report, report minimizer and distinct minimizer
+  --report-minimizer-data With --report, report minimizer, and distinct minimizer
                           count information in addition to normal Kraken report --memory-mapping        Avoids loading database into RAM --paired                The filenames provided have paired-end reads